 At Haddon our ethos is ‘Dream Big, Aim High’.
 We educate our children in a nurturing, happy environment where all pupils are encouraged to achieve the highest standards.
-Our curriculum offers pupils the opportunity to fulfill their full potential whilst providing experiences that they will remember forever.
-We have developed an exciting and innovative model of teaching and learning for our curriculum, where learning is shaped through a key text.
+Our curriculum offers pupils the opportunity to fulfil their full potential whilst providing experiences that they will remember forever.
+We have developed an exciting and innovative model of teaching and learning for our curriculum, where learning is supported through a key text.
 This approach engages children in learning whilst equipping them with a love of reading, giving them access to a rich and diverse selection of books by the time they leave Haddon.

 Our bespoke curriculum is driven by the needs of our children.
 This has shaped our intent to ensure that our curriculum is rich with opportunities and learning experiences.

 To ensure that learning is purposeful and has meaning, our English curriculum runs through all of our foundation subjects to enable our pupils to apply the skills being taught.
-Maths teaching follows the White Rose Mastery Approach where children develop their mental maths, fluency and reasoning within every lesson.
+Maths teaching follows the White Rose Mastery Approach where children develop their mental Maths, fluency and reasoning within every lesson.

 The Early Years Foundation Stage